pranvpv/UnclaimedRightsAnalysis/README.md

 ---

 ## Assumptions
 1. The dataset represents recording-level (ISRC) data rather than composition rights (ISWC).
+2. ISRC (International Standard Recording Code) identifies individual sound recordings or performances, while ISWC (International Standard Musical Work Code) refers to the underlying musical composition or songwriting itself.
-2. “Unclaimed” indicates missing publisher or songwriter linkage.
+3. “Unclaimed” indicates missing publisher or songwriter linkage.
-3. Multiple ISRCs may refer to the same song released in different territories.
+4. Multiple ISRCs may refer to the same song released in different territories.
-4. Some entries may already be claimed after dataset publication due to time lag in updates.
+5. Some entries may already be claimed after dataset publication due to time lag in updates.